Azure/NoOpsAccelerator/src/bicep/overlays/management-services/applicationGateway/readme.md

 ## Overview

 This overlay module adds an web traffic load balancer that enables you to manage traffic to your web applications.
-This application gateway is meant to be in the Hub Network of the deployed hub/spoke design.
+This application gateway is meant to be in the Hub Network.

 Read on to understand what this overlay does, and when you're ready, collect all of the pre-requisites, then deploy the overlay